sitecrafting/greg/README.md

 # Greg

-> Cuz do you really wanna deal with The Events Calendar?
+> I mean, do you really want to deal with The Events Calendar?
 >
 > -- Pope Gregory XIII